nawarian/dumm/README.md

 # Current State
 ![Rendering automap + root node](dumm-demo.gif)

-The screen shows a default spacing taken for Ceiling and Floor.
+The above demo shows how 2D and 3D rendering of the map currently works.

+Textures aren't yet being applied.

 Every solid object has a texture (from WAD definitions) and such definitions set a texture name.
 For each texture name